jobyfoster/eduflip/README.md

 ```

 4. **Generate and Set Django Secret Key**

-Create a .env file in the root directory.
+- Create a .env file in the root directory.
+(Where `manage.py` is located)

-Generate a new Django secret key.
+- Generate a new Django secret key.
 You can use an online Django secret key generator or run the following in a Python shell:
 ```sh
 import secrets
 print(secrets.token_urlsafe(50))
 ```

-Add the secret key to the .env file:
+- Add the secret key to the .env file:

 ```sh
 DJANGO_SECRET_KEY=your_generated_secret_key
 ```

-Ensure that python-dotenv is installed (it should be in your requirements.txt).
+- Ensure that python-dotenv is installed (it should be in your requirements.txt).
-In settings.py, import the secret key:
+- In settings.py, import the secret key:
 ```sh
 import os
 from dotenv import load_dotenv